ElvishElvis/ElvishElvis.github.io/index.md

 ## <a name = "goal" />Project Goals:
 The goal of this project is to create visualizations and an interactive interface to enable our team and other autonomous navigation teams to be successful in autonomous navigation applications.
+By doing so, we hope to enhance the users racing performance and debugging capabilities when working with autonomous vehicles.

 ## <a name = "Context" />Context: